 of injuries and deaths on Missouri roadways.
 As part of the Missouri

 Coalition for Roadway Safety, the department supports Missouri's

-Blueprint for Safer Roadways - a comprehensive guide for
+Blueprint - A Partnership Toward Zero Deaths - a comprehensive guide for

 reducing fatal and serious injuries on our roadways.

 research indicates that people play a significant part in contributing

 to motor vehicle crashes.
 In fact, a study concluded that human